Chapter 7: Nucleophilic Substitution Reactions

 Other than introducing OTs, other commonly applied sulfonyl chlorides include MsCl and TfCl, and the sulfonate ester OMs (mesylate) and OTf (triflate) are formed respectively.

 Once the primary alcohol has been converted to OTs (or OMs, OTf), it is then a good substrate for an SN2 reaction.
-With the appropriate nucleophile added in a separate step, for example, CH3O, the SN2 reaction takes place readily to give ether as the final product, as shown below.
+With the appropriate nucleophile added in a separate step, for example, CH3O–, the SN2 reaction takes place readily to give ether as the final product, as shown below.

 The overall synthesis of butyl methyl ether from 1-butanol involves two separate steps: the conversion of OH to OTs and then the replacement of OTs by CH3O through an SN2 reaction.
-The two steps have to be carried out one after the other; however, the whole synthesis scheme can also be shown as below:
+The two steps have to be carried out one after the other; however, the whole synthesis scheme can also be shown below:

 Note:

-• Figure 7.6j represents the common and conventional way to show multiple-step synthesis in organic chemistry.
-The reaction conditions (reagent, catalyst, solvent, temperature etc.) for each step are shown on top and bottom of the equation arrow.
+- Figure 7.6j represents the common and conventional way to show multiple-step synthesis in organic chemistry.
+The reaction conditions (reagent, catalyst, solvent, temperature, etc.) for each step are shown on top and bottom of the equation arrow.
 Only the structures of the starting material and final product(s) are shown, and the structures of the intermediate products for each step are not included.